RGM-OSC/rgmapi/README.md

 | `PHP > 5.5` | Not tested |

 ## License
-* Eyes Of Network is licensed under the GNU General Public License.
+* RGM is licensed under the GNU General Public License.
 * The Slim Framework is licensed under the MIT license.